Surinder Singh Kairon: Political career

 Kairon was a prominent political leader in Punjab and was considered a stalwart leader in the Majha area of Punjab.
 He was elected for Punjab Vidhan Sabha three times.
 In 1991, he became a member of 10th Lok Sabha and represented Tarn Taran.

 Personal life

 Kairon was married to Kusum Kumari.
 The couple had 3 sons, Adesh Partap Singh Kairon, Gurpartap Singh Kairon and Uday Singh Kairon.
-Adesh Partap is Minister of Food and Civil Supplies and IT in Punjab Government.
+Adesh Partap is an Ex-Minister of Food and Civil Supplies and IT in Punjab Government.

 Death

 Kairon died after suffering a massive cardiac arrest in Amritsar on 16 March 2009.
 He had suddenly collapsed after a regular evening walk.
 He was cremated in his native village Kairon.